prakapenka/p-pixel-demo/README.md

 Swagger available at a [link](http://localhost:8080/swagger-ui/index.html) when the server is running.

+Simple java's caffeine cache is used, see user search implementation.

 #### ⚠️ Why not to use reserved sql word `"user"` as a Table Name: